A BSDEs approach to pathwise uniqueness for stochastic evolution equations: Introduction

 Note that establishing the It\^o formula in infinite dimensions is a delicate issue when the noise is cylindrical (cf. \cite{dapr-fl}, \cite{DPFPR13}, \cite{DPFPR15} and the references therein).
 We replace the previous approach with a method based on forward-backward SDEs (FBSDEs).
-This does not require proving the It\^o formula and works for hyperbolic and parabolic SPDEs; it extends the method introduced in \cite{MasPri17} for singular semilinear stochastic wave equations.
+This does not require proving the It\^o formula, it works for hyperbolic and parabolic SPDEs and extends the method introduced in \cite{MasPri17} for singular semilinear stochastic wave equations.

-The techniques of \cite{MasPri17} work only when the operator $A$ appearing in equation \eqref{nonlinear_stochastic_eq_intro} is the generator of a group of bounded linear operators.
+The techniques of \cite{MasPri17} {and \cite{MasPri23}} work only when the operator $A$ appearing in equation \eqref{nonlinear_stochastic_eq_intro} is the generator of a group of bounded linear operators.
 Here we introduce approximating FBSDEs in which the linear parts $A_n$ in the backward equation generate a group of bounded linear operators in $H$ (cf. equation \eqref{FBSDE_approssimato_n_intro} below); such approximations depend on the type of SPDEs we are considering.
 Let us explain two examples of singular SPDEs of the form \eqref{nonlinear_stochastic_eq_intro} we can consider.